 Step 3: Once you are done with EKYC successfully a pop up will be shown on the screen which will contain a link on which you have to submit your IPV, Digital Signature and E-Signature for further process.
 You will also receive an Email and SMS of the link given on the popup if you want to complete with the IPV, Digital Signature and E-Signature in future.

 Step 4: POA will be delivered to you by post, which needs to be sent by you on the mentioned address within 30 days of completing your EKYC.

-Step 5: Once the POA is received, you can start with your trading smoothly.
+Step 5: Once the UCC is shared with your registered mobile number, you can start with your trading smoothly.